tammet/llmlog/exp4/README.md

     seed=1234
     max_tokens=2000

+The difference from exp3 (v3):
+* horn only
+* the specific method for producing CoT output contains also explicit proof steps
+* also single proof steps are separately described plus examples given

+Useful important prompt details:

     details+="A true variable X is directly derivable by a statement S if and only if S consists of X and a number of negative variables not(Y), not(Z) etc, so that \n" details+="each of these negative variables Y, Z etc is true, that is, present as a given positive statement consisting of just this sole variable, or it has been derived earlier.\n"